 Prescription Drug Misuse

-Prescription drug misuse occurs when you use a medication without a prescription, in a way other than as prescribed, or for the feeling it generates (i.e. to get high, stay awake, escape uncomfortable feelings).
+Prescription drug misuse is defined by using a medication without a prescription, in a way other than as directed, or for the feeling it generates (i.e. to get high, stay awake, escape uncomfortable feelings).

-It is a growing concern on college campuses, and is the #1 cause of accidental death in the US.
-Prescription drug misuse can lead to heroin addiction when a person is abusing opiates (Vicodin, Oxycontin, Percoset).
+It is a growing concern on college campuses, and to overdose (unintentional poisoning) is 1 of the top 3 causes of accidental death in the US.
+The introduction of Fentanyl into certain drugs has increased overdose exponentially.
+Prescription drug misuse can lead to heroin addiction in situations where a person is misusing opiates (Vicodin, Oxycontin, Percoset).

 WHAT SHOULD I DO IF I SEE AN OVERDOSE?